-Whether you had to head back to the office the day after the new year began or you're just sitting down at your desk after a nice, long winter vacation, you might be dragging your feet a little bit.
+When you had to head back to work after vacation, you might be dragging your feet a little bit.
 After all, who wants to be back to the grindstone after remembering what it's like to sleep in, spending your days doing whatever your heart desires, and generally not having a care in the world?

 I'll tell you who—people who have found enjoyment in their work.
 In an article on his blog Sideways Thoughts, Chad Renando walks us through the conditions that must be present in order for us to find flow in our work—meaning we'll really feel fulfilled by it (and want to come back).
 He lays out the following questions to ask yourself as you consider the work you have ahead of you: